 Speaker: Dr. Alan Tidwell, Associate Professor of Finance and Alabama Association of Realtors Chair at the University of Alabama

 “Role of USDA’s Rural Development in Supporting Rural America” – Overview of Rural Housing Development Program areas: Single Family Housing (SFH), Multi-family Housing (MFH) and Community Facilities (CM).
 Rural Housing Services and Appraisals.

-Speaker: Joel Baxley, MAI Rural Housing Service Administrator USDA
+Speaker: Joel Baxley, MAI Assistant to the Secretary for Rural Development, USDA

 “What Does & Does Not Work for Appraisers at Deposition and Trial” – What are the 9 milestones to a good verdict?
 Discussion of the do’s and don’ts for the 9 milestones.
 The disposition and the trial are not the same thing.

 Approved 7 hours CE Credit Alabama RE Appraiser Board

 Approved: 6 hrs Alabama Real Estate Commission

 Approved for Alabama Attorneys: This course or a portion thereof has been approved by the Mandatory Continuing Legal Education Commission of Alabama for a maximum of 6 hours credit, including 0 hours of ethics.